danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.10/index.md

 ## 3. The Executable Table Engine

-ClickHouse 21.10 introduces two new table engines: **Executable** and **ExecutablePool**, which both allow you to create a new table that is built by streaming the response of a query to a custom script.
-Let's see how they work by looking at an example that removes English stopwords from the Hacker News comments.
+ClickHouse 21.10 introduces two new table engines: **Executable** and **ExecutablePool**, which both allow you to create a new table that is built by streaming the records from a query response through a custom script.
+Let's see how they work by looking at an example that removes English stopwords from the Hacker News comments using the Python NLTK package.

 {{< detail-tag "Show instructions" >}}